HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Can I install the program on multiple computers?

 Yes.
 Builder is licensed per-user, not per-computer.
-Provided it's for your own use only, you can install the program on multiple computers.
+Provided it's for your own use only, you can install the program on multiple computers, such as on a home computer, a work computer, and a laptop.
+However, only one copy may be used at one time for a single-user license.
 The single-user license comes with three activations by default.
-More can be added upon request.
+More can be added upon request to accommodate computer replacement, operating system changes (which can require reactivation), and so on.

 Features